mauricioklein/mauricioklein.github.io/_posts/2016-08-07-what-the-hell-are-promises.md

 Let's suppose we have a time consuming operation, like a database access, parse some file, etc.
 You, as a good programmer, won't let user waiting for this operation to finish.
 So, you decided to provide a callback to this time consuming method.

+A callback is nothing more than a function that will be called once this time consuming operation has finished.

 Just to exemplify this situation, let's consider the function below:

 {% highlight javascript %}